List of Farid Gabteni’s quotes

 Sometimes, our certainties need to be reviewed, re-evaluated, or even reformed, in order to find back the true meaning of a Cause.
 (Farid Gabteni)

-Brahmanism, Buddhism, Judaism, Christianity, Islâm, etc. Religion, the connection between man and the Divine Order, a Superior Reality, is treacherously disfigured and distorted by the devil and his henchmen to serve evil.
+Brahmanism, Buddhism, Judaism, Christianity, Islâm, etc. Religion—the relationship between man and the Divine Order, that of a Higher Reality—is insidiously distorted and perverted by the devil and his agents in the service of evil.
 (Farid Gabteni)

 Many are unaware, or have forgotten, that the people of India, now a nation, are the fathers of philosophical and spiritual reflection.
 Well before the monotheism put forward by the Egyptian Akhenaton, and, in many respects, more justly, the Vedas then the Upanisads, sacred texts of Vedism then of ancient Brahmanism, known, since the Muslim presence under the name of Hinduism, formulated the monotheistic principle with Brahma, the universal and impersonal cosmic Soul, the One, the Essential Being, The Absolute Reality, The Without-Beginning-and-Without-End, impossible to represent or describe, denoted by The All (Sarvam) or That (Tat).
 The return of the Indian peoples, the heirs of Vedism, to the original and universal Message of God The Unique, will enrich humanity in terms of the excellence of spiritual and temporal knowledge.
 (Farid Gabteni)